E39-SOURCE-M5

 2016: The Story: Ryan’s 2000 BMW E39 M5:

-2016 In March of 2016, the roads cleared enough for me to take the car into the shop.
+In March of 2016, the roads cleared enough for me to take the car into the shop.
 The plans had grown though.
 Not only was it getting a rebuilt 2002 engine and 2003 differential, but a full driveline, brake, gear linkage, and suspension refresh.
 Anything under the car that wasn’t set for at least 100,000 miles was to be rebuilt/replaced.
-The engine work had been going on since January.
-The heads were sent out to a machine shop to be cleaned, and have new valve seals fitted.

 Continue reading